Laittea/CaseManagement/README.md

 ### **Request Body**

-The fields to be updated must be passed as a JSON object.
+The fields to be updated must be passed as a JSON object and are encapsulated in the `ClientUpdateModel` located in `update_model.py`.
 Unspecified fields will remain unchanged.

 | Field                          | Type    | Example                | Description                             |
 |--------------------------------|---------|------------------------|-----------------------------------------|